 - Removes housing stabilization earmark

 - Removes reporting requirement

-- Removes funding to support the Regional Housing Network
+- Retains language for funding to support the Regional Housing Network

-For housing services and counseling; provided, that funds shall be expended as grants to 9 regional housing consumer education centers operated by the regional nonprofit housing authorities; unless administering agencies are otherwise procured by the executive office; and provided further, that the grants funds shall be awarded through a competitive application process under criteria established by the department of housing and community development; provided further, that not less than \$1,500,000 shall be expended for housing stabilization services for certain households served with residential assistance payments under item 7004-9316 or emergency rental assistance undercreated by the executive office department of housing and community development's 2019 novel coronavirus eviction diversion initiative, who face significant barriers to sustaining housing payments; provided further, that the department shall submit annual reports to the secretary of administration and finance, the house and senate committees on ways and means and the joint committee on housing detailing all expenditures of the program, including each regional housing consumer education center, the total number of persons who received information and referral services, the costs for such services rendered per consumer and the identification of consumer issues and trends; provided further, that not later than January 3, 2023, the department shall submit a report to the house and senate committees on ways and means on possible savings and efficiencies that may be realized through the consolidation of said services; and provided further, that not less than \$200,000 shall be expended for the Regional Housing Network of Massachusetts, Inc. for coordination and information technology
+For housing services and counseling; provided, that funds shall be expended as grants to 9 regional housing consumer education centers operated by the regional nonprofit housing authorities; provided further, that the grants shall be awarded through a competitive application process under criteria established by the department of housing and community development; provided further, that not less than \$1,500,000 shall be expended for housing stabilization services for certain households served with residential assistance payments under item 7004-9316 or emergency rental assistance under the department of housing and community development's 2019 novel coronavirus eviction diversion initiative, who face significant barriers to sustaining housing payments; provided further, that the department shall submit annual reports to the secretary of administration and finance, the house and senate committees on ways and means and the joint committee on housing detailing all expenditures of the program, including each regional housing consumer education center, the total number of persons who received information and referral services, the costs for such services rendered per consumer and the identification of consumer issues and trends; provided further, that not later than January 3, 2023, the department shall submit a report to the house and senate committees on ways and means on possible savings and efficiencies that may be realized through the consolidation of said services; and provided further, that not less than \$200,000 shall be expended for the Regional Housing Network of Massachusetts, Inc. for coordination and information technology executive office of housing and livable communities; and provided further, that not less than \$200,000 shall be expended for the Regional Housing Network of Massachusetts, Inc. for coordination and information technology